octimot/StoryToolkitAI/FEATURES.md

 Make sure to add each model under the respective provider.
 In the above example, we're adding a model called "llama2", with the provider called "ollama".

 If you want to install local models using ollama, see https://ollama.com/ for more info.
+Similarly, LM Studio can also be used to host models locally, see https://lmstudio.ai/ for more info.

 ### Usage and billing